rfc-st/humble/README.md

 * Report a <a href="https://github.com/rfc-st/humble/security/policy">Security Vulnerability</a>.
 * Send me an email with your suggestions!: rafael.fcucalon@gmail.com

-Thanks for your time!! :).
+Thanks for your time! :).

 ## Acknowledgements
 * <a href="https://github.com/Azathothas">Azathothas</a> for reporting <a href="https://github.com/rfc-st/humble/issues/4">this</a> bug.